 Kate is a gardening consultant based in Brisbane, who specialises in teaching people to garden in harmony with nature, ensuring gardeners of all levels of experience can create their own dream garden.
 By working with nature, she focuses on a very sustainable approach to gardening which is not only eco-friendly but also makes the job at hand so much easier.

-Kate Wall is a gardening professional based in Brisbane.
-Her career changed from environmental science (with scientific qualifications in Biology) to professional gardening after the 2011 floods when her local community was badly affected.
-Kate's volunteer efforts to restore flooded gardens saw her earn a number of awards including a prestigious “Ray Phippard Fellowship” from the Lions International.
-This culture of caring has set the theme for Kate's approach to gardening as she works towards improving people's lives through making gardening a pleasure and a success.
+Kate’s career changed from environmental science to professional gardening after the 2011 floods in which her own local community was severely affected.
+Her volunteer efforts to restore flooded gardens saw her earn several awards including a prestigious “Ray Phippard Fellowship” from the Lions International.

-Kate has an international following through her writings on www.GardenDrum.com/author/katewall/ and her own garden has featured on Gardening Australia and in the Sustainable Gardening Australia newsletter.
+Kate has an international following through her writings on www.GardenDrum.com/author/katewall/ and her own garden has featured on television and numerous gardening magazines.

 Kate's passion for edible weeds has seen her interviewed numerous times.
 You can see/ hear/ read some of those interviews here: